Senators Urge Effort to Engage Iran

 KELEMEN: Obama vowed to stay on top of this.

 OBAMA: This committee is going to be paying attention and we do not want to see precipitous actions that have not been thought through, have not been discussed, have not been authorized.

 KELEMEN: When newcomer to the committee Virginia Democrat Jim Webb picked up on this theme of congressional authorization, Webb told Negroponte that he's still waiting for a yes or no answer to a question he posed to Secretary Rice.

-Senator JIM WEBB (Democrat, Virginia): I asked, is it the position of this administration that it possesses the authority to take unilateral action against Iran in the absence of a direct threat without congressional approval.
+JIM WEBB: I asked, is it the position of this administration that it possesses the authority to take unilateral action against Iran in the absence of a direct threat without congressional approval.

-Senator CHUCK HAGEL (Republican, Nebraska): I find it all incomprehensible when you talk about Iraq and Iran and America's policy that we won't talk with them, we won't engage them; when in fact our allies, the sovereign government of Iraq, is engaging the Iranians.
+CHUCK HAGEL: I find it all incomprehensible when you talk about Iraq and Iran and America's policy that we won't talk with them, we won't engage them; when in fact our allies, the sovereign government of Iraq, is engaging the Iranians.

-Mr. JAMES BAKER (Co-Chairman, Iraq Study Group): Where I think we're really missing the boat is Syria.
+JAMES BAKER: Where I think we're really missing the boat is Syria.
 I think we have tremendous opportunity here to perhaps move them away from a marriage of convenience with Iran.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.